Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 Why fat is superior to fillers

-Unlike hyaluronic acid, which the body absorbs in twelve to eighteen months, the grafted fat that survives the initial process remains permanently.
+Unlike hyaluronic acid, which the body absorbs in twelve to eighteen months, the grafted fat that survives the initial process tends to remain stable in the long term.
 Furthermore, while fillers merely occupy space, fat brings with it living cells that continue to work in your favour for years.
 It’s the difference between masking a problem and truly solving it.

+The deep neck lift — also known as the deep treatment of the neck — is an integrated step within the Deep Plane facelift that addresses cervical structures below the platysma muscle.
 Many patients come to my clinic focused only on the face, but I immediately notice that their neck needs special attention.
-A facelift without proper neck treatment is like renovating the facade of a house while leaving the garden abandoned.
-The disharmony is glaring.
+A facelift without a proper deep neck lift is like renovating the facade of a house while leaving the garden abandoned.
+The imbalance is glaring.

-In the deep plane, the dissection naturally extends to the neck, releasing the cervical ligament and allowing me to treat structures that superficial techniques simply cannot reach:
+In the deep plane, the dissection naturally extends to the neck, releasing the cervical ligament and allowing me to treat, during the deep neck lift, structures that superficial techniques simply cannot reach:

 Platysmaplasty: correcting the neck bands